It’s been days since Jim Tressel resigned as head coach of the Ohio State Buckeyes, but the news stories keep on coming – and from all angles, too.

 But let’s be honest, the real reason wasn’t that at all.
 It was more the negative publicity that comes with Tressel’s name at the current time.
 Is this place really trying to tell us that it would’ve dropped the steak if Tressel left riding off into the sunset?

 It leaves me equally curious about a few things.
 First, how much does having a food named after a famous local player or coach matter for a business?
 Unless there are heavy endorsements from that individual or a giant glossy photo of him in the restaurant chowing down on it, what else makes a person order it?
 That’s besides the fact that it’s simply a juicy steak.

 The Fort Myers Miracle – a minor league baseball club in Florida – wants to invest in the Tressel story.
 In fact, Monday night (June 6th) will officially be known as “Rest the Vest” night at Hammond Stadium, the home of the team.

 The game will feature a few promotions that poke fun at the Tressel situation.
 Specifically, according to the Miracle website, – fans are “encouraged to bring their sweater vest and place it in the retirement bin”.

 Doing that has its perks, but it’s not the best concept of the night.

 Another key promotion during the game is that any fan that shows a tattoo of any kind will “receive a piece of Miracle memorabilia to keep or sell”.

-In my opinion, the entire promotion is brilliant, and any Ohio State fan with a sense of humor – if there are any out there at this point – should appreciate it.
+In my opinion, the entire promotion is brilliant.
+Any Ohio State fan with a sense of humor – if there are any still out there – should appreciate it.
 If not, there are plenty of other Big Ten or college football fans that will.

 Tressel on Michigan: “We’re Going to Kick Their Ass”